bottlerocket-os/bottlerocket/INSTALL.md

 kubectl edit -n kube-system daemonset kube-proxy
 ```

-Add `--conntrack-max-per-core` and `--conntrack-min` to the kube-proxy arguments like so (0 implies no change):
+Add `--conntrack-max-per-core` and `--conntrack-min` to the kube-proxy arguments like so (a setting of 0 implies no change):

 ```
       containers:
       - command: